fineconsulting Listed by incransom Ransomware Group

 Unauthorized access has been gained to the company's confidential files, including client data, proprietary R&D, and financial documentation.

-On June 11, 2026, the ransomware group Incransom added fineconsulting to its public leak site, confirming that it had exfiltrated the company’s internal files containing client data, proprietary research and development materials, and financial documentation.
+On June 11, 2026, the ransomware group Incransom added fineconsulting to its public leak site, claiming that it had exfiltrated the company’s internal files containing client data, proprietary research and development materials, and financial documentation.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates that Incransom gained unauthorized access to fineconsulting’s network and removed a volume of confidential documents before encrypting systems.
 The leak site lists the incident under its disclosures section, though the exact number of affected individuals remains unknown.
 Available reporting describes the stolen material as including client records that could contain names, contact details, financial information, and other personally identifiable data alongside the firm’s own R&D and accounting files.